vi/websocat/README.md

 If you want wss:// server, use socat or nginx in addition.
 ```

 Pre-built binaries for Linux (usual and musl), Windows, OS X and Android (ARM) are available on the [releases page](https://github.com/vi/websocat/releases).
-They are build against customized, faster [websocket library](https://github.com/cyderize/rust-websocket), but many can't connect to secure wss:// websockets, only ws://.
+Most are built without SSL support, so can't connect to secure wss:// websockets, only ws://.

 Limitations
 ---